Children and adolescents providing care

 - Semi-structured qualitative interviews are also being conducted in 20 families with children and adolescents and their relatives needing care, to consolidate and validate the findings from the quantitative sub projects 1 and 2.
 This will capture experiences directly from the family members needing care and the young people caring for them that relate to the issues that were identified in the surveys and in previously published studies.

 The findings are linked with significant evidence from other countries.

 Here you can find the first results of the surveys.

 Prof. Dr. iur.
 Agnes Leu, Careum Research (Project Manager)

-Prof. Dr. Saul Becker, University of Birmingham
+Prof. Dr. Saul Becker, University of Sussex

 Dr. phil.
-Corinna Jung, Careum Research (Senior)
+Corinna Jung, former employee of Careum Research (Senior)